NYC Personal Injury Lawyer » Car Accidents

 Exceeding the speed limit is dangerous.
 But, after being stuck in NYC traffic, many drivers put the pedal to the metal to make up for lost time.
 In 2020, speeding contributed to 4,526 car accidents in the Big Apple.
 Many speeding accidents occur at intersections and traffic signals.

 Alcohol was a factor in 1,763 crashes in New York City in 2020.
-That means drunk driving is a factor in more than 1 out of every 100 collisions.
+Drunk driving is a factor in more than 1 out of every 100 collisions.

 Unsafe lane changes contributed to 8,945 auto accidents in Manhattan and other city boroughs in 2020.
 Only distracted driving and tailgating were reported as causes more often.